kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Non-Goals

-- Allowing DRA drivers to specify compatibility between devices that do not share a counter set.
-The scope of compatibility constraints is limited to virtual devices consuming from the same counter set (which typically represents a single underlying physical device).
 - Providing a centralized or cluster-wide registry of compatibility group names.
 Group names are opaque strings scoped to a single resource pool and are meaningful only to the driver that publishes them.
-- Enabling the scheduler to *reconfigure* a physical device between partitioning schemes (e.g., MIG ↔ MPS) as part of scheduling.
+- Enabling the scheduler to *reconfigure* a physical device between partitioning schemes (e.g., MIG ↔ vGPU) as part of scheduling.
 This KEP only addresses rejecting incompatible allocations; transitions between schemes remain a driver concern and typically require draining existing allocations.
 - Expressing compatibility constraints on `ResourceClaim` objects.
 The field